Ramya269/PyGeoJson/README.rst

 2. Go to the folder where geojsonio.py is

-   2.1 create a gitauth.txt file with user and password (theres an example in the fork)
+   2.1 create a gitauth.txt file with user and password (theres an example here)

    run:
    ```